same2828/temp/yir.md

 ## Technical Craft & Execution

+- Overview
-- This pillar is about the quality of your engineering work.
+  - The quality of your engineering work.
-- Think about: designing scalable systems, writing robust code, and demonstrating deep technical knowledge.
+  - Designing scalable systems, writing robust code, and demonstrating deep technical knowledge.
 - L2
   - Think about a time you had to understand how your code changes would interact with adjacent components, or when you effectively used debugging tools to resolve bugs.
 - L3